reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 archaeology as engineering.

 Timestamps aren't the only thing governed by culture.
-Certain translation of strings the user might see in the UI could be affected too.
+Certain translation of strings the user might see in the UI could be affected too, such as whether to use `.` or `,` as a numerical separator.
 Having thread-specific culture opens the door for some bugs it likely closes the door on others and was probably convenient to manage centrally.

 If you started from scratch I'm sure there's a way that's more explicit, but the number of hours involved and the the number of other things that might